asreview/paper-asreview/README.md

 # paper-asreview-introduction
-Code to run the simulations for the paper 'Automated Systematic Reviews Supported by Active Learning: An Open Source Project'
+Code to run the simulations for the paper ' ASReview: Open Source Software for Efficient and Transparent Systematic Reviews'